guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 The last phases are too difficult to implement and they required a lot of knowledge, so using LLVM is going to save us lot of time.
 The optimizer is the hardest part, a lot of dark knowledge is involved there.
-Also, the machine code generator requirese a lot of low level knowledge of the CPU arquitecture.
+Also, the machine code generator requires a lot of low level knowledge of the CPU architecture.
-LLVM add support for the commonst CPU and the facility to add our own backends to generate code for or own CPUs.
+LLVM adds support for the most common CPUs and the facility to add a custom backend to generate code for our own CPUs.

 ## 3.3.
 C++